-And the seven years of plenteousness, that was in the land of Egypt, were ended....
+Now when Jacob saw that there was corn in Egypt, Jacob said unto his sons, Why do ye look one upon a...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.